Our CEO Mom Cruise Planners Scentsy Izigg Work at Home Just Between Friends Flex Jobs Social Media Job

 How did you fund your business?

-I live with my boyfriend and we don’t have kids yet, so it’s easier for me to just sit here and tell you that it’s practically 24/7.
-It was more like 25/7 when I first started, but I’m finally at a point where I can almost always cut away around dinner time and let go for the night.
-There are always times where something will come up and I’m back at it after dinner, but usually since I’m up and online at 6am every day, it can often wait.
+When I first started it was like 25/7, but I’m finally at a point where I can almost always cut away around dinner time and let go for the night.
+There are always times where something will come up, and I’m back at it after dinner, but usually, since I’m up and online at 6 am every day, it can often wait.
+I do travel a bit for work.
+Sometimes I’m heading out on a 2-hour drive for a meeting, other times I’m away for 3-7 days.

 How would you rate your success?

 I’m always surprised when people say things to me like, “Oh my god!
 I’ve wanted to meet you!” or “Don’t you realize how jealous of you I am?”
-LOL It’s just me, what I do.
+LOL, it’s just me, what I do.
 I love it, so I’m lucky that I get to do what I love, and to me, that’s pretty damn successful. :)

 What has been your biggest business struggle as an entrepreneur?